-In Queensland a court can make an order under section 12 Penalties and Sentences Act 1992 (the Act) to not record a conviction.
+In Queensland a court can make an order under section 12 of the Penalties and Sentences Act 1992 to not record a conviction.
 If a person has been found guilty and a sentence has been imposed for an offence, section 12 provides the court with the discretion to not record a conviction.

-The court is required to take into account all of the circumstances surrounding the individual’s case before making its determination.
+The court is required to take into account all of the circumstances of the individual’s case before making its determination.
 The following factors are to be considered:

 The Nature of The Offence

 The discretion to not record a conviction is more commonly exercised for minor offences rather than indictable offences.
-The court will take into account what kind of offence has been committed and any other relevant circumstances that impact the severity of the offending.
-For example, aggravated circumstances of the offending.
+The court will take into account what kind of offence has been committed and any other relevant circumstances that impact the severity of the offending, such as aggravated circumstances.

-If the court exercises their discretion to not record a conviction, another form of penalty will be imposed.
+If the court exercises its discretion to not record a conviction, another form of penalty will be imposed.
 For example, a fine, community service order or good behaviour bond.

 Character and Age

 The Act provides for the court to take into consideration an offender’s character and age.
-It is common practice to produce evidence that attests to your good character.
-For example, a character reference from an employer, close friend or family member.
+It is common practice to produce evidence that attests to your good character, such as a character reference from an employer, close friend or family member.

 Economic, Social Wellbeing and Employment

-The Act provides that a court must factor in the detriment the recording of a conviction could have on your economic, social wellbeing or employment.
+The Act provides that a court must factor in the detriment a conviction could have on your economic, social wellbeing or employment.
 However, the court will require evidence to support the submission.
-For example, a reference from your employer, evidence of travel restrictions or an employment position’s criteria outlining the requirement to disclose convictions.
+This could include a reference from your employer, evidence of travel restrictions or an employment position’s criteria outlining the requirement to disclose convictions.

 WHERE TO NEXT?